 What's the difference between FFP1, FFP2 and FFP3 face masks?

-Respirator masks (which means they are made of a fabric designed to filter the air or impurities) are based on a grading system do indicate how much protection they offer.
+Respirator masks (which means they are made of a fabric designed to filter the air or impurities) are based on a grading system which indicates how much protection they offer.

 First up is FFP1, which protects against materials in concentrations up to 4x OEL or 4x APF (assigned protection factor).
-Because it is the first rung on the ladder (so to speak), they are the most affordable option and they can be bought from UK Meds for £9.99 for one £29.99 for a pack of 5 masks.
+Because it is the first rung on the ladder (so to speak), they are the most affordable option and they can be bought from UK Meds for £0.99 for a pack of 5 masks.
 We also offer packs of 50, 200, 500 and 1000.

 Next is FFP2 and these offer more protection than FFP1, at concentrations up to 12x OEL or 10x APF.
 They are the European equivalent of the N95 respirator masks used in the US and this kind meet the guidance from the World Health Organisation (WHO) and offer 94% of Bacterial Filtration Efficiency.
 UK Meds has exclusive access to the UK's only Covid-19 approved FFP2 masks.
 They are BSI tested, easy to use and available in a range of styles.

 Current NHS guidelines stipulate FFP3 face masks for virus and bacterial infection control when the contagion is spread through coughing and sneezing (such as with the coronavirus).
 They are also often used by healthcare professionals when handling hazardous pharmaceutical chemicals.

 Besides the level of protection that each kind of mask offers, there are also some design elements that you may want to consider.